ariroffe/bib-unifier/README.md

 ### Bibtex vs biblatex format

-If you include the `-b` or `--bibtex` flag, entries will be printed and saved with a slightly different format. e.g.:
+If you include the `-b` or `--biblatex` flag, entries will be printed and saved with a slightly different format. e.g.:

 ```commandline
 $ bib_unifier bib_files/test_files -b